 Enjoy a road trip with an accredited driver-guide as you explore the Highlands of Scotland.
-Enjoy the famous Speyside area, famous for its multiple whisky distilleries, the historic region surrounding Inverness and the magical Hebridean Isle of Skye during this eight-day itinerary.
+Enjoy the famous Speyside area, famous for its multiple whisky distilleries, the historic region surrounding Inverness and the magical Hebridean Isle of Skye during this nine-day itinerary.

 Begin your journey with an international flight into London or Edinburgh.

 Arrival to Inverness Airport

 On arrival you will transfer across to the connecting flights on up to Inverness, with your bags automatically transferred on to the second flight.
 Welcome to Scotland!
 Your private driver will be waiting for you in arrivals with a sign carrying your name.
 Your journey to your hotel is approximately 30 minutes, dependant on traffic conditions.
 On arrival to your hotel, relax and unpack.